Student visa requirements for Australia

-If you’re worried about the process, don’t be.
-IDP can help explain the visa process making it easier for you to understand.
-Our counsellors have been through the process many times before with students like you, so a few pointers from someone with experience may save you many hours and worries.
+In order to study in Australia, as a pre-requisite, you’ll have to obtain a student visa.
+But if you’re worried about the process, don’t be.
+IDP can help explain the entire visa process to you, making it easier to understand.
+Our counsellors have been through the process many times before with students like you, so a few pointers from them will save a lot of your time.

 Which visa do you need?